qalle2/grid-img-util/README.md

 * *inputFile*: Required.
 Image file to read (e.g. PNG).
 The width and height must be multiples of tile size.
 No alpha channel.
 * *outputFile*: Required.
 PNG file to write.
 Will contain every distinct tile in the input file once.
 The width will be 16 times the tile size.
 The height will be a multiple of tile size.

+### Example
-Example: `python3 uniquetiles.py --width 20 --height 10 input.png output.png`
+`python3 uniquetiles.py --width 20 --height 10 input.png output.png`

 ## resize-grid
-A command line tool that reads a grid-based image and writes another image with a larger grid.
-Each &ldquo;tile&rdquo; (rectangle) in the grid will be padded with the specified background color to the new size and centered (not resized).
+A command line tool that reads a grid-based image and writes a PNG image with a larger grid.
+Each tile (rectangle) in the grid will be padded to the new size by adding the specified background color to the right and bottom edges.

 ### Command line arguments
 *options* *inputFile* *outputFile*